 Low stocking density also means that there is reduced concentration of organic nutrient inputs such as feed and salmon waste immediately under our pens.
 This, coupled with our farm fallowing program, means that the local ecology (animals and food webs) can process those inputs more quickly.
 Similarly, when stocking densities are low, oxygen in the seabed can break down nutrients more quickly and can easily deal with organic enrichment from our farm operations.

 When salmon are relaxed and allowed to behave normally in a clean, healthy environment, they feed better, they grow quicker and when it comes time to harvest our fish, the benefit is seen in the quality of our products.
+Across all our leases, our average stocking densities range from 6.5-7.2kgs per cubic metre (correct as at Nov 2021) which is less than half the density recommended by the RSPCA for compliance with its Approved Salmon Farming Scheme (15kgs per cubic metre).

 Managing predator interactions reduces fish stress